91 Notable alumni of

 -

 Honorat Koźmiński, born Florentyn Wacław Jan Stefan Koźmiński, was a Polish priest and professed member from the Order of Friars Minor Capuchin who went on to establish sixteen religious congregations.
 He was a teacher before reinvigorating clandestine religious orders that the Russian Empire had suppressed during their occupation of Poland.
-He collaborated with a number of individuals in this venture and he publicised the Third Order of Saint Francis to people.
+He collaborated with a number of individuals in this venture and publicised the Third Order of Saint Francis to people.

 -